Atihinen/influxgui/README.md

 Download correct binary for your OS from releases.

+## macOS

+You need to give permissions to the binary with `chmod u+x` before running the application.

 # Usage

 After download, douple click the binary to open the GUI.